camwestwood/xapi/recipes/universal-xapi-translator/vle-loggedin-input.md

-This is the input file for an attendance event.
+This is the specification for an input TSV file for logging in events.

-Data should be supplied as a UTF-8 Tab Seperated File called login.tsv
+Data should be supplied as a UTF-8 Tab Separated File called login.tsv

 # login